Index for Senescence:

 I’m lost in losing you and yearn for death.

-Short summary (more details to come): This is one of the darkest poems in “Tome of Stars.”
+This is one of the darkest poems in Tome of Stars.
 It relates a pathological state induced by the beloved's abandonment and amplified by her words through a message she sent him in 2011: “ur a lost person.”
-The poet internalizes this accusation deep within himself in a place where despair, self-hatred, and an annihilation of identity churned.
-The song spirals in accusatory and damning expressions of shame and ego-death, most horribly in the final lines that, beyond death, wish for the erasure of ever having existed.
+The poet internalizes this accusation deep within himself in a place where despair, self-hatred, and an annihilation of identity churn.
+The song spirals in accusatory and damning expressions of shame and ego-murder, most horribly in the final lines that, beyond death, wish for the erasure of ever having existed.
 These feelings are the culmination of a lifelong sense of worthlessness and fundamental irredeemability.
-The song is not a song about heartbreak.
+The sonnet is not a song about heartbreak.
 It is an existential scream from a disintegrating soul.
+And while the poet has possessed too strong a sense of responsibility to others and the world to end his life (hence his inability to be the with the Stargirl as he would have wished), it remains true that he still fundamentally sees himself this way, in fact, all the more for her rejection and words about him seeming to confirm his worse views of himself.
+Ur a lost person.
+And thus suicide is avoided (or so it seems), he longs for that end.
+And has for decades.
+And longs most strongly for oblivion, an end of awareness and memory.
+Not even the concept of heaven offers to his mind relief (Heaven Failed: “And should hell vanish via heaven’s will/Would trauma from life’s hell consume us still?”).

 Algorithmic Hearts